 I enjoyed this fast-paced adventure and mystery book but if your child reads it, it requires some background knowledge of the U.S. political structure because the story takes place in D.C. with all the movers and shakers.
 So, learn what the Whip is.
 That kind of thing.
 But, I really liked the overarching themes of friendship, forgiveness, and redemption and found it to be a thrilling adventure story.

 I Am the Mission by Allen Madoff (ages 13+)

 The second book in the Unknown Assassin series, this fast-paced adventure will keep your kids (advanced readers and teens) hooked until the last page.
 At least it did for me.
 (The first book was just as good and the third comes out June 2015.)
 So we pick up after the last assignment where our teenage assassin had doubts, botched the job initially, and then finished it.
 This assignment is to kill the leader of a radical militia camp for teenagers.
 Only everything goes wrong.
 Like maybe his handlers want him dead, too!

 The 5th Wave by

 The Prisoner of Cell 25 (Michael Vey #1) by Richard Paul Evans (ages 12+)

 A fantastic sci-fi adventure series about a boy with electrical powers, and an evil group who wants to control him and others like him.

 Delilah Dirk and the King’s Shilling by Tony Cliff (ages 13+)

-This exciting YA graphic novel is about a kick-butt heroine whose world travels are cut short when she returns home to England to get revenge, clear her name, and save the British army, even if she has to be her alter-ego, proper lady while she’s there.
+This exciting adventure YA graphic novel is about a kick-butt heroine whose world travels are cut short when she returns home to England to get revenge, clear her name, and save the British army, even if she has to be her alter-ego, proper lady while she’s there.